Visionary & Psychoactive Plants in Global Traditional Magic

 Rather than inducing strong visions, white water lily was linked to calm states, dreamwork, and ceremonial quiet.
 Its value was in emotional stillness and symbolic passage, not dramatic intoxication.

-Comparative framing: Unlike blue lotus, which appears in explicit ritual intoxication imagery, white water lily functioned more as a funerary and dream-threshold symbol—less a visionary herb, more a flower of silence and transition.
+Comparative framing: Unlike blue lotus, which appears in explicit ritual intoxication imagery, white water lily functioned more as a funerary and dream-threshold symbol.
+It is more a flower of silence and transition, rather than a visionary herb.

 Syrian Rue (Peganum harmala) — Middle East & Eastern Europe